 Block your bed to make it difficult for your dog to jump on it.
 That will make it easier to help your dog sleep on its bed.
 If you are sleeping in the same room as your dog, you may need to invest in adding barriers around your bed.

-Doing this will make it difficult for your dog to jump on your bed.
+Doing this will make jumping on your bed difficult for your dog.
 You could also consider adding a pet-friendly gate around your dog’s bed.
 A barrier around your dog’s bed is an excellent idea to ensure your dog stays in his bed.

 If you want to lure your dog to the bed, make it more appealing by adding some toys.
 Making it harder for your dog to get on your bed is a great strategy and may help retrain your dog more efficiently.